 The thought that fats are bad needs to GTFO of everyone's heads.
 Fats are not only essential to our survival, but key to our performance and long-term health.
-In fact, our brains are made of nearly 60% fat , and guess what our cell membranes (that wrap every single cell in our body) are made of?
+In fact, our brains are made of nearly 60% fat , and guess what our cell membranes (which wrap every single cell in our body) are made of?
 You guessed it: fat.
 So when people talk about low fat diets, it makes us want to cry — they systematically deprive you of what your body needs to function at its best.

-So let's get the lowdown on fats, discover what omega 3s and 6s are, and find out why Dr Cate Shanahan (a doctor with over two decades of clinical experience in genetic and biochemical research) calls vegetable oils 'liquid death'.
+So let's get the lowdown on fats, discover what omega 3s and 6s are, and find out why Dr Cate Shanahan (a doctor with over two decades of clinical experience in genetic and biochemical research) calls vegetable oils "liquid death" .

-One of our heroes Dave Asprey explains this incredibly well.
 There are three main types, and each behave differently within our bodies, largely due to two very important factors: the fat's tail and its stability.

 Check the fat's tail